We are the country's leading internet

 Fuel irons from Sears and Montgomery

-Wards are considered very common, and even when found like new the box
+Wards are considered very common, and even when found in like new the box

-sell for very little.
-These companies were still selling these
+sell typically sell for under 100.
+These companies were still selling

-well after WWII to regions that had not fully been incorporated into
+irons well after WWII to regions that had not been incorporated into

 the "grid".
-Coleman was manufacturing them into the 60's in Canada
+Coleman was manufacturing irons into the 60's in Canada

-for that market and the Amish.
-And they are still big buyers of
+for that market and the Amish, who are still big buyers of

 them.

-iron that we deal in is the gas jet style.
-This style of antique
+the gas jet style.
+This style of antique iron resembles a

-iron at first glance resembles a common cast iron "doorstop" sadiron
+common cast iron "doorstop" sadiron but closer inspection

-These irons were designed to be heated directly by a kerosene lamp or
+These irons were heated directly by a kerosene lamp

-by a wall-mounted gas jet apparatus, and were hung on the apparatus
+or by a wall-mounted gas jet apparatus and were hung on the

-and inverted over it so the interior of the iron could be directly exposed
+apparatus so the interior of the iron could be directly exposed to

 One example of a very interesting early